People Talk About Their Sauciest Revenge Stories

 Manager: Well, next time, just make sure there’s no possibility anything could flap or rattle.

+I really object to being accused of incompetence when I’ve done a faultless job in the face of adversity.
+Cue malicious compliance.
+Next project on my to-do list.
 Think along the lines of an automated crane running on rails under a factory roof.
 Awkward place to get to for maintenance, particularly when there isn’t space for a catwalk, so everything has to be done with riggers on ropes.

-My job was to design some of the crane control components.
+Crucially, the control enclosure and maintenance hatch were some of the areas I had responsibility for.
 This didn’t need to be rated for use in explosive atmospheres, so I could have done a compliant job with a couple of screws.
 I used 96.
 Just to be on the safe side.
 Before issuing to production, I checked in with my manager:

 Me: So I’m doing as you suggested, making sure I’ve got enough fasteners to stop this from rattling.